 Evaluates blood samples before and after lactose to assess for lactose intolerance.
 TEST AVAILABLE AT LABCORP ONLY.

 The lipase blood test is used to diagnose disorders of the pancreas.

 Detects antibodies to Borrelia burgdorferi, the bacteria that causes Lyme disease

 This test may be used to detect the presence of Borrelia Burgdorferi, the bacteria that causes Lyme disease, in a blood sample after 2-3 weeks from exposure.
-This is a quantitative PCR test that will provide a numerical result.
+This is a qualitative PCR test that will provide a positive or negativel result.

 The protein electrophoresis blood test identifies the presence of abnormal proteins, identify normal proteins, and to determine if groups of proteins are unusually high or low in the blood.